Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/a-case-for-graphql.md

 Server-side graphQL libraries come with Playground or GraphQil for you to test your API, so no more fiddling with Postman.

-GraphQL also comes with subscriptions which are real connections to the server for use cases like messaging, notifications etc. All without using other libraries for this use case.
+GraphQL also comes with subscriptions which are real-time connections to the server for use cases like messaging, notifications etc. All without using other libraries for this use case.